Rana Raimal

-Raimal Singh Sisodia, also known as Rana Raimal, (r.
-1473–1509) was a Hindu Rajput ruler of Mewar.
-Maharana Raimal was the son of Rana Kumbha.
-He came to power by defeating his patricide predecessor, Udai Singh I in battles at Jawar, Darimpur and Pangarh.
-Early in Raimal's reign, Ghiyas Shah of Malwa attacked Chittor unsuccessfully.
-Soon after, Ghiyas Shah's general, Zafar Khan attacked Mewar and was defeated at Mandalgarh and Khairabad.
-By marrying Sringardevi (daughter of Rao Jodha), Raimal ended the conflict with the Rathores.
-During Raimal's reign, Godwar, Toda and Ajmer were captured by his son Prithviraj.
+Rana Raimal Singh, also known as Rana Raimal, (r.
+1473–1509) was a Sisodia Rajput ruler of the Kingdom of Mewar.
+Rana Raimal was the younger son of Rana Kumbha and younger brother of his predecessor Rana Udai Singh I and father of Rana Sanga.

+He came to power by defeating his patricide predecessor Rana Udai Singh I in battles at Jawar, Darimpur and Pangarh.
+Early in Rana Raimal's reign, Sultan Ghiyas Shah of the Malwa Sultanate unsuccessfully attacked the Mewar capital, Chittor.
+Soon after Ghiyas Shah's general, Zafar Khan attacked Mewar and was defeated at Mandalgarh and Kairabad in north east of Mewar.
+By marrying Rathorji Shringar Deiji (daughter of Rao Jodha) Rana Raimal ended the long standing conflict with Rathore Rajputs.
+During Raimal's reign, Godwar, Toda and Ajmer were recaptured by his eldest son Prithviraj.
 Raimal also strengthened the state of Mewar and repaired the temple of Eklingji in Chittor.

 Ascent to the throne

-Raimal was not the heir-apparent, he was younger to Udai Singh I. But as fate would have it, Udai Singh I killed his father, the legendary Rana Kumbha, while he was praying to Lord Eklingji (Shiva) and ruled for five years.
-Under his reign Mewar took back Abu and Ajmer, both states were recaptured by the great ruler of Mewar.
+Raimal was not the heir-apparent as he was younger to Udai Singh I. But as fate would have it, Udai Singh I killed his father, the legendary Rana Kumbha, while he was praying to Lord Eklingji (Shiva) and ruled for five years.
+Under his reign Mewar took back Abu and Ajmer.

 Raimal fights the sultan and his nephews

-Sultan of Delhi, Sikander Lodi fought against Rana Raimal of Mewar, allying with Surajmal and Sahasmal in which Sultan was defeated.
+Sultan of Delhi, Sikander Lodi fought against Rana Raimal of Mewar, allying with Surajmal and Sahasmal in which the Sultan was defeated.
 Surajmal survived and was pardoned by Rana Raimal.
 He was a conspirator and ensured that sons of Raimal fought with each other in order to make his way clear to the throne.
 He was a brave fighter and possessed all the great qualities of his clan.